GRETA: Monitoring activities

 According to the Internal rules of procedure, the monitoring is conducted in accordance with the procedure laid down in article 38 of the Convention and the Rules on the evaluation procedure and by GRETA's members.
 Annual reports are submitted to the Committee of the Parties and the Committee of Ministers.

-As of the 14 January 2020, GRETA produced 8 general reports on its activities, which cover different spaces of time.
+As of January 2025, GRETA has produced 13 general reports on its activities, each covering distinct periods of time.

 Apart from obtaining information from civil society, GRETA also conducts country monitoring activities; in this framework GRETA evaluates the measures taken by the parties (according to Article 36, paragraph 1 of the Convention).
 Therefore, GRETA designs and develops questionnaires, assesses and evaluates works of countries.
 The answers are submitted by the countries when requested by GRETA; the Group can also request additional information after receiving the questionnaire.

 Other activities

 GRETA helds activities in order to promote a better understanding and implementation of its reports and conclusions.
 Round-tables proposed to all of the countries evaluated by GRETA are a means to discuss the implementation of GRETA's recommendations since 2012.
 Other activities are conferences, capacity building, and meetings of National Coordinators.